MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-analytics-reference.md

 [!INCLUDE [media services api v3 logo](../includes/v3-hr.md)]

 This article is a listing of code samples for Analytics.

-For more information about video indexing and analysis, see [Azure Video Indexer](/azure/azure-video-indexer/video-indexer-overview).
+For more video analytics, try Azure Video Indexer.
+Azure Video Indexer is a cloud application, part of Azure Applied AI Services, built on Azure Media Services and Azure Cognitive Services (such as the Face, Translator, Computer Vision, and Speech).
+It enables you to extract the insights from your videos using Azure Video Indexer video and audio models.
+For more information about using Azure Video Indexer, see the [Azure Video Indexer](/azure/azure-video-indexer/video-indexer-overview) documentation.

 ## Use basic Audio Analytics with per-job language override